 The push installation method lets you install one or more software packages on remote machines.
-You can use this method to install or upgrade the NetVault Backup client and plug-ins on multiple machines.
-You can perform push installations from the NetVault Backup WebUI.
-The push installation method is only available to Windowsbased machines.
-For more information about this method, see the Quest NetVault Backup Administrator's Guide.
+You can use this method to install or upgrade the NetVault client and plug-ins on multiple machines.
+You can perform push installations from the NetVault WebUI.
+Push installation is available for Windows-to-Windows, Windows-to-Linux, Linux-to-Linux, and Linux-to-Windows scenarios.
+For more information about this method, see the Quest NetVault Administrator's Guide.

-Installing NetVault Backup in GUI mode
+Installing NetVault in GUI mode